 The City of Desert Hot Springs has varying distinguished views of surrounding topographic features and mountain ranges.
 The perception and uniqueness of scenic vistas and visual character can vary according to location and composition of its surrounding context.
-The subjective value of views is generally affected by the presence and intensity of neighboring man-made improvements, such as structures, overhead utilities, and landscape, often in relation to the aesthetic quality offered by a natural background, such as open space, mountain ranges, or a natural landmark feature.
-The proximity and massing of structures, vegetation and other visual barriers interact with the visibility of surrounding environments to restrict or enhance local characteristic views.
-The assessment of scenic value also takes into consideration the compatibility of proposed projects in relation to areas, land uses or vantage points where the enjoyment of scenic vistas may exist, such as scenic roads or residential areas.
-For example, a light industrial facility in the center of an existing industrial district and distant from any scenic roadway or residential use would have considerably reduced or no impacts compared to a similar facility located near residential uses or adjacent to scenic routes, where the view shed opportunities would potentially be hindered by the new development due to proximity.
-Existing light industrial development in the City and north of the Project typically consists of metal buildings with lowpitch roofs, and a mass and scale appropriate for the zoning district, parcel size, and operation being supported.
+The subjective value of views is generally affected by the presence and intensity of neighboring man-made improvements, such as structures, overhead utilities, and landscape, often in relation to the aesthetic quality offered by a natural background, such as open space, mountain ranges, or a landmark feature.
+The proximity and massing of structures, vegetation, overhead utilities and other visual barriers interacts with the visibility of surrounding environments to restrict or enhance local characteristic views.
+The assessment of scenic value also considers the compatibility of proposed projects in relation to areas, land uses or vantage points where the enjoyment of scenic vistas may exist, such as scenic roads or residential areas.
+For example, a light industrial facility proposed within an existing industrial land use district and distant from any scenic roadways or residential uses would be expected to result in considerably reduced impacts compared to a similar facility located near residential uses or adjacent to scenic roads, where the view shed opportunities would potentially be hindered.